kalindan/applifting-be-task/README.md

 | /products/{id}   |DELETE       | Delete selected product    |

 ### User workflow
+- Application divides between two user roles:
+  - Admin: After successfull login, JWT token is generated.
+Token can be used to gain authorization for creation/update/deletion of products in database.
+  - General customer: Can get list of products and specific product with its offers.
 ### Requirements
 - [X] Provide an API to create, update and delete a product
 - [X] Periodically query the provided microservice for oﬀers/shops with products